 A lavishly paid Aristotelian philosopher who stood his ground against the new science, famously refusing to peer through Galileo's telescope.

-In the twilight of the Italian Renaissance, Cesare Cremonini was a philosophical rock star.
-Holding the prestigious chair of natural philosophy at the University of Padua, he was a staunch and brilliant interpreter of Aristotle, paid a salary that dwarfed that of his colleague Galileo Galilei.
-Kings collected his portrait and sought his counsel, and he moved through a world of courtly patronage with ease.
-His historical significance, however, is cemented by a single, symbolic act of resistance.
-When Galileo pointed his telescope to the heavens and claimed evidence that contradicted Aristotelian cosmology, Cremonini, along with a fellow scholar, refused to even look.
-His reasons were rooted in a profound philosophical commitment: for an Aristotelian, the senses could be deceived, and the heavens were immutable by definition.
-This stance made him a central figure in the Galileo affair, representing the old guard of scholasticism staring down the dawn of empirical science.
-He died a wealthy and respected man, a testament to the enduring power of the ancient texts in an age that was beginning to look beyond them.
+Cesare Cremonini refused to look through Galileo's telescope, a symbolic act of resistance that made him a central figure in the Galileo affair.
+He held the prestigious chair of natural philosophy at the University of Padua, interpreting Aristotle with brilliance.
+His salary dwarfed that of his colleague Galileo Galilei.
+Kings collected his portrait and sought his counsel.
+When Galileo claimed evidence contradicting Aristotelian cosmology, Cremonini refused to even look, rooted in a philosophical commitment: for an Aristotelian, the senses could be deceived, and the heavens were immutable by definition.
+He died a wealthy and respected man, a testament to the enduring power of ancient texts in an age beginning to look beyond them.

 The biggest hits of 1550